prithika029/weather/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Weather

-> A brief description of what the project does and its purpose.
+Rainfall comparison between the cities Seattle and Miami.

 ---